JvanKatwijk/qt-dab/README.md

 Introduction
 =================================================================

-*Qt-DAB* is designed to be used  with different SDR devices.
+*Qt-DAB* is designed to be used with a variety of SDR devices.
-Qt-DAB  supports a DABsticks, all models of the SDRplay, Airspy, HackRF, LimeSDR, Adalm Pluto etc.
-Precompiled versions for Windows and Linux (x64) are available that support most of these devices (see below).
+Precompiled versions for Windows and Linux (x64) are available that support most of these devices for which Qt-DAB provides support (see below).
 Thanks to Richard Huber, *Qt-DAB* can be compiled on the Mac as well.

-*Qt-DAB* is GUI driven, the full GUI shows 4+ widgets, one of them, the *main widget* - one with sufficient controls to select channels and service(s) - is always visible.
+*Qt-DAB* is GUI driven, the full GUI shows 4+ widgets, one of them is the *main widget* - one with sufficient controls to select channels and service(s)  which is always visible.
 This main widget contains selectors for controlling the visibility of (the) other widgets.

 There is - on the surface - not much difference between the 6.9.3 and